dagnall53/RocClientThrottle/README.md

 A WiFi Rocrail Client throttle

-## Improved version of octothrottle.
+## A very simple throttle for Rocrail.
 Uses the new Rocrail 'lcprops' command to get the Loco list.
-This method sends each loc as a separate Mqtt message, so does not suffer the Message Limit that Octo Throttle had.
+This method sends each loc as a separate Mqtt message.

 This code allows for up to 126 locos.
 Above this the code gets unstable.
 If you have >100 locos you should be considering another "proper" throttle!

 ## Use
 after the unit has found the wifi router and connected to the MQTT broker the screen will show an image of a loco and the words "press to refresh Loco List".
 Press the 5 way button "in" and the list should populate with your list of locos from Rocrail.